maa-nirmala-dj/1/README.md

 }
 // Services - DJ & Sound
 else if(lower.includes("dj") || lower.includes("sound") || lower.includes("music") || lower.includes("speaker") || lower.includes("bass") || lower.includes("audio") || lower.includes("song")) {
-    reply = "ðŸŽµ We offer industry-leading DJ setups with earth-shattering bass, clear tops, and professional mixers to keep your dance floor packed all night long!
+    reply = "🎵 We offer industry-leading DJ setups with earth-shattering bass, clear tops, and professional mixers to keep your dance floor packed all night long!
 We play all the latest hits.";
 }
 // Services - Tent & Decor
 else if(lower.includes("tent") || lower.includes("decor") || lower.includes("stage") || lower.includes("flower") || lower.includes("pandal") || lower.includes("light")) {
-    reply = "â›º Our premium tent house services include waterproof pandals, VIP seating arrangements, gorgeous floral stage decorations, stunning lighting arrays, and customized wedding setups.";
+    reply = "⛺ Our premium tent house services include waterproof pandals, VIP seating arrangements, gorgeous floral stage decorations, stunning lighting arrays, and customized wedding setups.";
 }
 // Catering / Food Setup Support
 else if(lower.includes("food") || lower.includes("catering") || lower.includes("buffet") || lower.includes("plate") || lower.includes("chair") || lower.includes("table")) {
-    reply = "ðŸ½ï¸ While we specialize in DJ and Decor, our tent setups include premium VIP chairs, tables, and beautiful buffet stall arrangements to perfectly support your chosen catering team.";
+    reply = "🍽️ While we specialize in DJ and Decor, our tent setups include premium VIP chairs, tables, and beautiful buffet stall arrangements to perfectly support your chosen catering team.";
 }
 // Power Backup / Generators
 else if(lower.includes("generator") || lower.includes("power") || lower.includes("electricity") || lower.includes("light cut") || lower.includes("dg set")) {
-    reply = "âš¡ Don't worry about power cuts!
+    reply = "⚡ Don't worry about power cuts!
 We provide heavy-duty generator sets (DG sets) along with our DJ and Tent bookings to ensure your event runs flawlessly without any interruptions.";
 }
 // Transportation / Delivery
 else if(lower.includes("transport") || lower.includes("delivery") || lower.includes("vehicle") || lower.includes("bring")) {
-    reply = "ðŸšš We handle all the transportation for our equipment!
+    reply = "🚚 We handle all the transportation for our equipment!
 Our team will deliver, set up, and dismantle everything at your venue.
 (We also coordinate with Laxmikant Tanti farming tractor for heavy logistics!).";
 }
 // Other Businesses / Agriculture
 else if(lower.includes("tractor") || lower.includes("farming") || lower.includes("laxmikant") || lower.includes("agriculture")) {
-    reply = "ðŸšœ Alongside our DJ & Tent services, our family also runs 'Laxmikant Tanti farming tractor' for all your agricultural and heavy-lifting needs in the area.";
+    reply = "🚜 Alongside our DJ & Tent services, our family also runs 'Laxmikant Tanti farming tractor' for all your agricultural and heavy-lifting needs in the area.";
 }
 // Events Covered
 else if(lower.includes("wedding") || lower.includes("marriage") || lower.includes("birthday") || lower.includes("party") || lower.includes("event") || lower.includes("function") || lower.includes("reception")) {
-    reply = "ðŸŽ‰ We cover all types of events!
+    reply = "🎉 We cover all types of events!
 Whether it's a grand wedding, a birthday bash, an anniversary, or a local gathering, Maa Nirmala DJ & Tent House has you covered.";
 }
 // Operating Hours
 else if(lower.includes("time") || lower.includes("open") || lower.includes("close") || lower.includes("hours")) {
-    reply = "â° We are open 24/7 for bookings and inquiries online!
+    reply = "⏰ We are open 24/7 for bookings and inquiries online!
 Our physical office and setup teams operate round the clock to ensure your event runs smoothly without interruptions.";
 }
 // Website / Social Media
 else if(lower.includes("website") || lower.includes("youtube") || lower.includes("social") || lower.includes("instagram") || lower.includes("facebook") || lower.includes("online")) {
-    reply = "ðŸŒ We are expanding our online presence!
+    reply = "🌐 We are expanding our online presence!
 Stay tuned for our official website and social media pages where we will showcase our premium event setups and DJ lighting shows.";
 }
 // Complaints / Support
 else if(lower.includes("complaint") || lower.includes("issue") || lower.includes("problem") || lower.includes("support") || lower.includes("help")) {
-    reply = "ðŸ› ï¸ Customer satisfaction is our top priority!
+    reply = "🛠️ Customer satisfaction is our top priority!
 If you have any issues with our service, please contact Mr. Lalu Kumar directly at +91 9771617808 and we will resolve it immediately.";
 }
 // Gratitude / Thanks
 else if(lower.includes("thank") || lower.includes("thanks") || lower.includes("dhanyawad") || lower.includes("awesome") || lower.includes("great") || lower.includes("nice") || lower.includes("good")) {